-CIDT has completed a substantial and important six-month contract to produce seven studies underpinning a $50m proposal by an African Government to an international finance organisation.
+CIDT has completed a substantial and important six-month contract to produce seven studies underpinning a $50m proposal by the Government of Rwanda to an international finance organisation.
 The studies interconnect across three themes: sustainable forest management, landscape, and watershed management; climate resilient production of tea and coffee; and affordable, low carbon settlements and industries as growth hubs.
 CIDT led a team of fifty people in the feasibility studies.

 The reports highlight that it is feasible to invest in developing five interlinked Low Carbon Climate Resilient (LCCR) value chains: tea, coffee, timber and forest products, agro-fired bricks, improved cook-stoves, charcoal, and house construction.

 The studies found it feasible to: increase the resilience of tea and coffee production, land management and settlements to climate change; increase the range and supply of sustainable timber, fuel wood and non-timber forest products from improved management of forest resources and improve watershed management through soil stabilisation and agroforestry.
 It is also expected that the project will be able to create new woodlots along with improved energy efficiencies for tea processing at a tea factory.

 Developed together in an integrated manner, for a particular geographical location, the developed value chains are expected to reduce dependency on imported construction materials with high levels of embodied carbon, increase forestry and agroforestry revenues, improve household energy efficiency and increase availability of and access to affordable, low carbon housing.

 Additionally, it will be feasible to improve access to and capacity to use climate information and analysis by policy makers in decision-making and to promote an enabling environment for businesses and investors.